darrenfishell/darrenfishell.github.io/_posts/2019-8-10-the-decline-of-newspaper-jobs-in-maine.md

 As for how to fix it?
 All I can say for sure -- from experience reporting in California and Maine -- is that the answer is not simply throwing money at the problem.
 Nor is it nostalgia.

-But beyond that: It's hard tellin', not knowin'.
+But beyond that: It's clearly hard tellin', not knowin'.